okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-basic-sign-in/android/integrationsteps.md

 #### Other status

-You need to handle other returned [AuthenticationStatus](https://github.com/okta/okta-idx-java/blob/master/api/src/main/java/com/okta/idx/sdk/api/model/AuthenticationStatus.java) cases if the user didn't sign in successfully.
+You need to handle other returned [AuthenticationStatus](https://github.com/okta/okta-idx-java/blob/master/api/src/main/java/com/okta/idx/sdk/api/model/AuthenticationStatus.java) cases if there are additional factors to verify.

 For example: